Skip to content

 Nstance OpenTofu/Terraform Modules

-Nstance provides OpenTofu/Terraform modules with a unified, cloud-agnostic interface for deploying Nstance in Amazon Web Services (AWS) and/or Google Cloud (GCP).
+Nstance provides OpenTofu/Terraform modules with a unified, cloud-agnostic interface for deploying Nstance in Amazon Web Services (AWS) and/or Google Cloud (Google Cloud).
 Each module has a consistent variable interface with cloud-specific implementations underneath:

 • cluster generates a cluster ID, a baseline configuration, and provisions or links cluster-wide resources: a S3/GCS bucket, and encrypted secrets.

-• account creates IAM roles/instance profiles per AWS account/GCP project.
+• account creates IAM roles/instance profiles per AWS account/Google Cloud project.

 • network VPC/network setup per account/project & region.